-One way to see that these proofs are useful, despite the continued risk of attacks, is to measure the cost of a thorough security review.
+One way to see that these proofs are useful, despite the continued risk of attacks, is as follows.
+Consider the review-cost metric from Section 1, the time required for a thorough security review.
 The SPRP assumption for AES has a simpler attack surface from a cryptanalyst's perspective than the AEAD security assumption for AES-GCM.
 Even better, the work of studying the SPRP assumption for AES is reused for AES-CMAC and many other systems, thanks to the proofs.
 Without the proofs, cryptanalysts would have to spend much more time searching for attacks against each system.
 Some of the cryptanalysis time saved by the proofs has to be spent verifying the proofs, but overall there still seems to be a savings of time.